 The Bhubing Palace is the winter residence of the Royal family when they’re visiting the people of the north.
 Come see where the honorable members stay during seasonal holidays.
 Check the dates before going because the palace is closed on the rare occasions the family comes to visit.

-The Monthathan waterfall is a close excursion from the city with a trail starting at the end of Huay Kaew Rd, that also leads to the Doi Suthep forest.
+The Monthathan waterfall is a close excursion from the city with a trail starting at the end of Huay Kaew Rd, which also leads to the Doi Suthep forest.
 Take a moment to get away from the bustling city and enjoy the calm waters in a secluded area.
 The mountain to the epic waters is steep and paved making it ideal for a road bike or scooter.
 The outstanding scenery is worth the cardio exercise and worth the effort taken to get into the national park.
 A small access fee is needed to enter, providing entrance into more than just the waterfall.

 Doi Pui Hmong Village